-The time based rebalancing technique simply says that every year or two you look at your portfolio and then rebalance it to make it look like the asset allocation you decided on above.
-If anything is outside of 5% above or below your desired asset allocation, then you correct it.
+The time based rebalancing technique simply says that every year or two you look at your portfolio.
+Then, you rebalance it to make it look like the asset allocation you decided on above.
+Anything more than 5% above or below your desired asset allocation, you correct it.

 You may be concerned about taxes here.
-Well, inside of a retirement account (401K, 403B, 457, IRA) you can buy and sell as much as you want because you are not actualizing any returns until you sell them for cash in retirement.
+However, inside of a retirement account (401K, 403B, 457, IRA) you can buy and sell as much as you want because you are not actualizing any returns until you actually sell them to take money home.

 However, in a taxable account these concerns are founded.
 When you sell something there, you are likely going to get hit with a long-term capital gains tax.
 If your account is small enough, you can simply change your future allocations to purchase more of the funds you need more of and less of the funds that are plentiful.
 As your accounts grow, this can become more challenging.

 If you can rebalance things by buying and selling inside of your retirement accounts, that is preferred.
 If you must rebalance stuff in your taxable account, just do it efficiently.

-This type of rebalancing technique simply says that anytime something goes above or below a certain percentage of your desired asset allocation (say, again, 5%), then you rebalance.
+This other type of rebalancing technique involves exchanging funds anytime an asset goes above or below a certain percentage of your desired asset allocation (say, again, 5%), then you rebalance.
 In other words, you rebalance when you break past a “band” threshold that you’ve previously set.

 I personally don’t love this technique as much because it encourages you to look at your portfolio more often.
 As I’ve stated before, I am a fan of “set it and forget it” investing.
 This style of rebalancing implies that you are going to keep a closer eye on your portfolio.

 Risk Tolerance as We Age